The resolution of the Yang-Mills Plateau problem in super-critical dimensions: Approximation of nonabelian curvatures in 5 dimensions

-Before applying the above extension result we will always use the following classical result for $p=2,n=4,X=\mathbb S^4$: \begin{lemma} Let $p\geq n/2$ and let $A$ be a $W^{1,p}$ connection over an $n$-dimensional manifold $X$.
-Let $K$ be a (possibly empty) compact set on which $A$ is $C^0$.
-Then there exists a sequence $A_\eta$ of $C^0$ connections over $X$ such that $A_\eta|_K=A|_K$ and
+for the smoothing of our connection forms we will use the following classical result: \begin{lemma} Assume that $A$ is a connection form over a $n$-manifold $X$ which in local gauges is $L^4$ and has distributional exterior derivative $dA$ in $L^2$.
+Let $K$ be a (possibly empty) compact set on which $A$ is smooth.
+Then there exists a sequence $A_\eta$ of smooth connections over $X$ such that $A_\eta|_K=A|_K$ and

 \end{lemma} \begin{proof} If we had just functions $f, f_\eta:X\to \wedge^1\mathbb R^n\otimes \mathfrak g$ in our statement, then the result would be classical (even without the restriction on $p$) and it would suffice to mollify $f$ in order to obtain approximants $f_\eta=f*\rho_\eta$ where $\rho_\eta$ is a scale-$\eta$ smooth mollifier.\\ The problem which we face is just the fact that $A$ is not globally defined: we have instead local expressions $A_i$ in the chart $U_i$, and we must mollify $A_i$ to $A_{i,\eta}$ for which $A_{i,\eta}=g_{ij}^{-1} dg_{ij} + g_{ij}^{-1} A_{j,\eta}g_{ij}:=g_{ij}(A_{j,\eta})$ are still true.
 We use a partition of unity $(\theta_i)_i$ adapted to the charts $U_i$ and define $\rho_\eta(x)=\eta_x^{-n}\rho(x/\eta_x)$, where $\eta_x:=\min\{\eta,\op{dist}(x,K)/2\}$.
 Then we define